mozilla/pontoon/README.md

 You need Python 2.6.

 This project is set up to use a vendor library, i.e. a subdirectory ``vendor`` that contains all pure Python libraries required by this project.
+After checkout, run:

+    git submodule update --init --recursive

 In addition, there are compiled libraries (such as Jinja2) that you will need to build yourself, either by installing them from ``pypi`` or by using your